 03 Aug How to plan and run a successful Marketing Campaign in 2019

-Marketing is a dynamic and tedious process, however it is impossible for a business to gain Goodwill and Brand Name without proper marketing.
-It is essential for gaining a competitive advantage that you articulately plan and run campaigns that stick with the customer and drive them towards your brand.
+Marketing is an ever-changing and tedious process, however it is impossible for a business to gain Goodwill and Brand Recognition without proper marketing.
+Marketing is essential for gaining a competitive advantage.
+Planning and running targeted campaigns stick with the customer and drive them towards your brand.
 This article provides a beginner’s guide for creating and running such campaigns.

 - What is a Marketing Campaign?